MSF2141/Pewlett-Hackard-Analysis./README.md

 Because some employees may have multiple titles — for example, due to promotions — in the nex step the duplicate entries need to be omitted from the employee Database.

-- Create an [unique_titles](https://github.com/MSF2141/Pewlett-Hackard-Analysis./blob/180ea5c039c4c21314f5b68bff2f06445709ba23/Data/unique_titles.csv) table that contains only the most recent title for each employee using the DISTINT ON statement.
+- Create an [unique_titles](https://github.com/MSF2141/Pewlett-Hackard-Analysis./blob/180ea5c039c4c21314f5b68bff2f06445709ba23/Data/unique_titles.csv) table that contains only the most recent title for each employee using the DISTINCT ON statement.
 Following code was used for this query:

 ````
 ```